Internet-of-People/iop-profile-server/docs/ARCH-PS-Fundamentals.md

 ## Database

 Profile server currently uses [Entity Framework Core](https://docs.microsoft.com/en-us/ef/core/index) on SQLite 3 database.
-In the future it might be possible that this is replaced due to performance reasons for a fully mature database engine.
+In the future it might be replaced with a fully mature database engine due to performance reasons.
 As of now the database performance is not an issue.

 ## Logging